balikasg/balikasg.github.io/_posts/2018-05-11-Wasserstein-distances-for-document-retrieval.md

 ![Word Movers Distance example explained]({{ site.url }}/assets/wmd_explained.png)

-In this graph, documents 1 and 2 are sparse bag-of-words distributions.
+In this graph, documents 1 and 2 are sparse bag-of-words distributions $l_1$-normalized term frequency co-efficients.
+The normalization ensures that the source and the target distributions are of equal size.
 Naturally, the distances between the graph elements can be calculated by taking the Euclidean distance between the embeddings of the words.
 This distance metric is called Word Movers Distance (similar to Earth Movers Distance), and works quite well in practice.
-Two of the limitations is the computational complexity as for each document pairs an optimization problem needs be solved, and the smoothness of the transport plan.
+Two of the limitations of this distance measure are:
+1. the computational complexity as for each document pair an optimization problem needs be solved, and
+2. the smoothness of the transport plan as it turns out that the minimization problem results in a dense matrix $\gamma$.